-Maharashtra SSC result 2021 declared for Class 10 students; direct link here
+Maharashtra SSC result 2021 declared for Class 10 students; website down

 The Maharashtra State Board (MSBSHSE) has announced the result of the Secondary School Certificate (SSC) or Class 10 boards 2021 today.

 The Maharashtra State Board (MSBSHSE) has announced the result of the Secondary School Certificate (SSC) or Class 10 boards 2021 today.
 The result has been released on the official websites: result.mh-ssc.ac.in and mahahsscboard.in at 1.00 PM.

-The result page may take time to load due to heavy traffic.
+Both the websites are down, likely due to heavy traffic.
+The result page may take time to load and students are advised to keep checking once a while.

 As per reports, 16.58 lakh students are awaiting their SSC results for the year 2020-21.
 The SSC 10th board exams were cancelled this year in view of Covid-19 and the results have been derived on the basis of the marks obtained by the students in Class 9 exams and internal assessments, practicals and assignments of Class 10.